 Research Previews

 The newest professor to join NYU’s ECE dept., Davood Shahrjerdi, was introduced and welcomed to NYU WIRELESS, and he gave a brief talk about his research into flexible electronics, solar circuits, and nanoparticles.
 Dr. Shahrjerdi joins us from IBM T.J.
 Watson where he worked for 4 years as a research scientist.
 Davood received his Ph.D. from UT Austin in 2009.
 Drs.
-Bloom and O’Neill then gave presentations on wireless in the hospital of the future, and new wireless devices being used for acute care, Dr. Mary Sevick and Dr. Gbenga Ogedegbe provided updates on her work in behavioral healthcare and key facts about obesity and patient health monitoring at home using wireless devices, and undergraduate student George Wong gave a history of the mmWave propagation measurements and database development.
+Bloom and O’Neill then gave presentations on wireless in the hospital of the future, and new wireless devices being used for acute care.
+Dr. Mary Sevick and Dr. Gbenga Ogedegbe provided updates on her work in behavioral healthcare and key facts about obesity and patient health monitoring at home using wireless devices.
+Undergraduate student George Wong gave a history of the mmWave propagation measurements and database development.
 Dr. Dan Sodickson spoke briefly about his work in MRI and the ability to measure RF radiation using MRI for heat analysis.

 The board meeting then moved to the NYU WIRELESS research space, where an extensive coffee break and poster session was held.
 36 student posters and demonstrations were on display, awards were planned for the top 6 posters, but the Board’s feedback was that there was not sufficient time to evaluate all 36 posters, and that the quantity of posters was simply overwhelming.
 We decided to award all students with a token award for presenting a poster.